siftrics/sight-js/README.md

 This repository contains the official [Sight API](https://siftrics.com/) Node.js client.
+The Sight API is a text recognition service.

 # Quickstart